UK PM sacks Tory Party chairman Nadhim Zahawi after breach

 The report by Laurie Magnus found Mr Zahawi had shown “insufficient regard” for the ministerial code and the required standards “to be honest, open and an exemplary leader through his own behaviour” in public life.

-The investigation into his affairs by HMRC, the UK’s tax office, centred on the sale of some £27 million in shares in YouGov.
+The investigation into his affairs by HMRC, Britain’s tax office, centred on the sale of some £27 million in shares in YouGov.

 The probe began in April 2021, but Mr Zahawi did not declare it when he was appointed chancellor of the exchequer more than a year later.